amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

   - Most containers can be built with `--remote` option (no root access needed).
 - Cons:
   - Can be a bit cumbersome if you have to try many things (e.g. installing missing libraries)
-    - Building a container can take a while, and if the failing command is towards the end iteration can take time

 # Pros and cons: Sandbox mode
 - Pros:
   - Easier to try different things